Tune in – Turn up – Join the conversation!

 Tara Downs combines art, anthropology and museology in installations created with partner Bart Sabel, as Miniature Museum.

-Radio Droogdok is her sonic off shoot that launched in April 2018 on resoundradio.org for SVA SITE Festival.
+Radio Droogdok is her sonic off shoot that launched in April 2018, thanks to Arts Council England funding, on resoundradio.org for SVA SITE Festival.
 She collected and sculpted stories into a series of ‘Transition Transmissions’ – broadcasts from Dutch docklands to post-industrial Stroud from a Miniature Museum-Radio Droogdok mobile radio hut.

-This year a new venture is launching with the Radio Droogdok radio hut taking a weeks hut-in-residence at Museum In The Park, and presenting a new collaboration with Jonny Fluffypunk.
-Jonny will be performing his show from the hut ‘Test Transmission From The Edge of The World’ as part of Stroud Theatre Festival.
+In 2019 a new venture was launched with the Radio Droogdok radio hut taking a fortnight hut-in-residence at Museum In The Park, and presenting a new collaboration with Jonny Fluffypunk.
+Jonny performed his show from the hut ‘Test Transmission From The Edge of The World’ as part of Stroud Theatre Festival.
+Many thanks to Stroud Festival and The Museum In The Park for supporting that happening.

 Extra thanks to...